-Physiologically, the fine motor movements of the fingers is a tactile reminder for the brain to re-set its cascade of stress hormones and stay in the moment.
+Physiologically, the fine motor movement is a tactile reminder your brain to re-set its cascade of stress hormones and pay attention to the present moment.

-Intellectually, the usage of present tense language of the mantra is a reminder for the mind to create its reality.
+Intellectually, the usage of present tense language of the mantra is a reminder you have the capacity to selectively create your awareness.

-Energetically, the connection of the finger tips to the thumb creates a circuit of energy that acts as a conduit for the Spirit to be at ease.
+Energetically, the connection of the finger tips to the thumb creates a circuit that acts as a conduit for the Spirit to feel connected.

 Happy Stressing Less,